Maud Pélissier

 Oct 2020 – Present Paris, France

-Teaching in psycholinguistics and English didactics.
+Research and teaching position.
+Teaching psycholinguistics and English didactics.

 Visiting researcher